 Many schools have policies relating to gifted education that specify how to identify and serve gifted students and how to evaluate gifted education programs.
 However, gifted education policies don't necessarily specify how to identify and serve students for acceleration; in fact, some policies inadvertently endorse an enrichment approach to serving gifted students and thus acceleration is not presented as an option.
 An acceleration policy and recommendations for acceleration are not intended to take the place of enrichment opportunities.
 Some students will be served best by enrichment, some by acceleration, and some by a mix of the two (Neihart, 2007; Rogers, 2002; Schiever & Maker, 2003).
 The policy should complement existing gifted and talented programming and services.
 Acceleration is not a replacement for gifted education services or programs.

 Rather, acceleration (and an acceleration policy) contributes to a broad, comprehensive gifted and talented program.

-Whether the acceleration policy stands alone or is incorporated into the gifted education policy, it should clearly state that participation in a school's gifted education program is not a prerequisite for consideration of acceleration as an educational intervention.
 Some schools may not have a gifted and talented program.
 It is also possible that a student might not qualify for a school's gifted and talented program because he or she did not obtain a qualifying composite score.
 Students with an uneven profile of achievement scores (significantly advanced in one area but not others) are not likely to obtain a qualifying score but may be served well by content acceleration in their area(s) of strength.